 Programming also involves many elements that require memorization, such as API references, design patterns, and commands.
 AI automatically generates questions from technical documentation, helping you retain knowledge that is ready for real-world use.

-1. Create an account (30 seconds, no credit card required)
+- Create an account (30 seconds, no payment method required)

-Even on the free plan, you can generate cards with 120 credits.
-Give it a try and experience it for yourself.
+On the free Trial plan, you can try AI card generation with your own material and no payment details required.
+Give it a try and experience the difference for yourself.

 Conclusion

-For a comprehensive overview of AI-powered memorization support, see our article "What Is AI-Powered Memorization Support?
+For a full overview of AI-powered memorization support, see our article "What Is AI-Powered Memorization Support?
 A Complete Guide to How It Works, Its Effectiveness, and the Best Tools."
-For a comprehensive guide to AI flashcard apps, see our complete AI flashcard app guide.
+For a walkthrough of the available AI flashcard apps, see our complete AI flashcard app guide.
 For the best AI flashcard apps for students, see our top picks for every budget.